docker/docs/ee/ucp/authorization/isolate-nodes.md

 ## Deploy a Kubernetes application

-Starting in Docker EE Platform 2.0, you can deploy a Kubernetes workload to worker nodes, based on a Kubernetes namespace.
+Starting in Docker Enterprise Edition 2.0, you can deploy a Kubernetes workload to worker nodes, based on a Kubernetes namespace.

 1. Convert a node to use the Kubernetes orchestrator.
 2. Create a Kubernetes namespace.